Campus Safety + the Campus Safety Report

 Overnight Field Trips

-A field trip is an activity sanctioned by the RMCAD and held under the direction of an authorized College employee.
-This document sets out the procedures under which field trips - that require an overnight stay or stays - may be organized as a part of RMCAD programs or classes.
+A field trip is an activity sanctioned by RMCAD and held under the direction of an authorized College employee.
+This policy sets out the procedures under which field trips - that require an overnight stay or stays - may be organized as a part of RMCAD programs or classes.

 - Faculty or staff intending to incorporate a field trip into their classes or program must complete the Field Trip Authorization form and submit the form for the review/approval by their Program Chair and by the Senior Vice President of Academic Affairs.